The New Fantastic Four: Production

+Broadcast

+The series was broadcast on NBC from September 9, 1978 through September 1, 1979.
+The series was never rebroadcast in the United States after its initial airing.

 Home media

 Region 1

 Episodes of the series were included on Prism Entertainment's Marvel Comics Video Library series.
 The show appeared on Volumes 2 and 7 of the series.

 Morningstar Entertainment has released 2 episodes on Region 1 DVD in Canada, however both The Impossible Man and Meet Dr. Doom are reissues of Volumes 2 and 7 of the 1980s Prism Entertainment Marvel Comics Video Library.
 Both DVDs were mastered from VHS copies of those old releases, and therefore contain the Spider-Man episodes that were added on as bonus episodes to the VHS releases.
 Meet Doctor Doom is only available in the Villains Gift Set by Morningstar.

 Region 2

 In April 2008, Liberation Entertainment secured the home media rights to select Marvel shows from Jetix Europe in select European territories, including The New Fantastic Four.
 The company had plans to release the series on DVD, but in October, the company closed their UK branch; leaving the DVD release cancelled.

 In 2009, Clear Vision took over the home media rights and released the complete series in a 2-disc set titled The Fantastic Four: The Complete Series on March 1, 2010 in the United Kingdom.